Lawsuit: Alaska absentee application mailings discriminatory

 The lawsuit, filed in state court in Anchorage, seeks to have applications sent ahead of the primary and general elections to “all registered Alaska voters, regardless of their age.”
 The plaintiffs are the Disability Law Center of Alaska, Native Peoples Action Community Fund, Alaska Public Interest Research Group and two individuals.

-“For my part, I think the state had the right idea, ‘Let’s make it super easy,'” said Scott Kendall, one of the attorneys in the case.
+“For my part, I think the state had the right idea, ‘Let’s make it super easy,’ ” said Scott Kendall, one of the attorneys in the case.

 But he said he doesn’t understand limiting the effort.
 The state’s approach “doesn’t pass legal muster.
 It doesn’t pass logical muster,” he said.